darasiemi/mental_health_mlops_project/README.md

 Other setup instructions such as connecting to EC2, setting up linter and formater, makefile etc, check here: [other setup instructions](setup.md)

 ### Acknowledgement
 I would like to appreciate the Data Talks Club team for putting together a very valuable introduction to MLOps.
-This got me started and I am very excited about everything I have learnt.
+This got me started and I am very excited about everything I have learnt and using my skills in offering machine learning services in the industry.

 I would also like to appreciate the dataset contributors for making their dataset publicly available.
-Finally, I would like to appreciate Kaggle contributors on this project, which provided a insights to get me started considering my time constraint.
+I would also like to appreciate Kaggle contributors that have previously worked on this project, providing insights to get me started, especially considering my time constraint.
 I was able to improve on this by exploring feature selection using mutual information and including a stacked combination of the social media posts and the numerical features for stress prediction.

+Finally, I would like to appreciate all the participants of the 2024 MLOps Zoomcamp cohort.
+Thank you for your unwavering support, guidance, and encouragement which kept me going in spite of the numerous bugs and challenges I faced.

 ### References